Our Father Jacob

 Rashi notes the assertion of Jewish tradition that Jacob was formed first and Esau second.

 "Jacob was formed from the first drop and Esau from the second.
 Go forth and learn from a tube that has a narrow opening.
 Insert two stones into it, one after the other.
 The one that entered first will emerge last, and the one that entered last will emerge first.
-The result is that Esau, who was formed last, emerged first, and Jacob, who was formed first emerged last, and Jacob came to restrain him so that he (Jacob) should be the first to be born as he was the first to be formed, and he would open her womb and take the birthright by law." — [From Gen. Rabbah 63:8]
+The result is that Esau, who was formed last, emerged first, and Jacob, who was formed first emerged last, and Jacob came to restrain him so that he (Jacob) should be the first to be born as he was the first to be formed, and he would open her womb and take the birthright by law." — [From Gen. Rabbah 63:8] (Gen 25:26)

 The parents gave names to the twins that described the nature of their birth.
 The meaning of the name Esau (Heb. Ęsav) is not known, although NASBEC and SECB suggest that it is derived from Heb. asah, to press or squeeze (SH-6213).
 The name might illustrate the conflict that began in the womb and Esau pressed ahead of Jacob to be born first.
 However, this is only speculation.
 Moses notes that Esau was born with a reddish or reddish-brown color and an unusual amount of hair (hypertrichosis), which is sometimes the case with new-born infants, but was a sign in this instance of excessive sensual vigor and wildness (Keil 172).

 The meaning of the name of Jacob (Heb.
-Ya'akov) is also not known with any certainty, although Keil suggests the name is derived from the verb aqav (SH-6117), "follow at the heel," denominative of aqev (SH-6119), "heel," thus "heel-holder," since he was holding on to the heel of Esau at birth.
+Ya'akov) is also not known for certain, although Keil suggests the name is derived from the verb aqav (SH-6117), "follow at the heel," denominative of aqev (SH-6119), "heel," thus "heel-holder," since he was holding on to the heel of Esau at birth.
 On the other hand, David Stern says the name means "May God be your defending rear guard" (cf. Isa 52:12) (CJSB 46).
 The name certainly had no pejorative connotation when the parents gave it to him contrary to the Christian definitions such as given by Adam Clarke "to defraud, deceive, to supplant, i.e., to overthrow a person by tripping up his heels" (comment on Gen 25:26).
 Christian commentators essentially treat Jacob as someone committing a coup against the one rightfully holding the office, when the office belonged to Jacob by divine decree.

 According to Jewish interpretation Jacob held onto Esau's heel lawfully, to restrain him.
 The birth order reflects the principle asserted by Yeshua that the first shall be last (Mark 10:31).
 Rebekah delivered the sons when Isaac was sixty years old (Gen 25:26), probably at Beer-Lachai-Roi in the Negev (cf. Gen 24:62; 25:11).
 An interesting historical point is that Abraham was living with Isaac when Jacob and Esau were born (Heb 11:9), making him 160 years old at their birth (cf. Gen 21:5; 25:26).
 Abraham died at 175 years of age (Gen 25:7).
 So, Jacob and Esau would have been 15 years old when he died.